stone-d-chen/prog-para-comp/README.md

 ## Updates

+2024/2/3
+-   okay so turns out there's a segfault probably related to WSL2 + Unified Memory issues...to resolve this I got a new laptop with good linux support lol

 2023/29/07

 -   really bizarre issue where changing the kernel line `if(i \>= ny \|\| j \>= ny \|\| j \> i) return;` to `if(i >= ny || j >= ny) return;` there's no issue?